Senseering/se-mde-workerjs/README.md

 ### Worker API

-#### worker.init :
+#### worker.connect :
-Registeres the worker on the edge node, generates Keys and initalizes the different properties of the worker.
+Sets up the connection to the manager, registers the worker and generates keys
-#### worker.run :
+#### worker.publish :
-Runs the internal function.
-You can pass the input and params as parameters to this function.
+Publishes desired data on the manager
+#### worker.provide:
+Provides the service function that can be triggered on demand

 ### Templates in workers